ImMnan/Helm-crane-k8s/README.md

 #### [4.10] Configure resources limits and requests for the crane & child resources.

-- If user/admins require a CPU, or MEM limit or requests to be applied to crane and its child resources, we can use this `craneResources` or `executorResources` value.
+- If you require a CPU, or MEM limit or requests to be applied to crane and its child resources, we can use this `craneResources` or `executorResources` value.
 These values will be applied to crane resource section, as well as will be Inherited by the child pods.
 You can either use one of them or both.
 Switch the `enable` to `yes` and add resource limits/requests in a string format as per the example:

 ```yaml
 # CPU & Memory limits & requests for resources for crane deployment.